Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 - [Contact Shadows](Override-Contact-Shadows.html): HDRP [raymarches](Glossary.html#RayMarching) inside the depth buffer to process these shadows.
 That way, HDRP captures small details that regular shadow algorithms fail to capture.
 - [Micro Shadows](Override-Micro-Shadows.html): HDRP uses the normal map and ambient occlusion map of a Material to estimate the shadows that those maps would cast if they were Meshes.

-To decrease aliasing for the main cascade shadow maps, you can apply different filters to those maps.
+To decrease aliasing for the main cascade shadow maps, you can apply different filters to them, like PCF or PCSS.

+For punctual and area light shadows, HDRP allows for dynamic resolution based on how much screen the light covers.
+HDRP rescales the content of the shadow atlas when it would be otherwise full.
 For more information on the filtering algorithms that HDRP uses, see the [filtering qualities documentation](Shadows-in-HDRP.html#FilteringQualities).

 <a name="SkyOverview"></a>